-Unilateral (one-side-at-a-time) training allows you to restore left-right symmetry that may have strayed with constant bilateral work.
-When training both sides at the same time, it’s not uncommon for the stronger side to do most of the work.
-That applies to any bilateral exercise, including seated calf raises.
-I’m sure you’ve done seated calf raises…
+Unilateral (one-side-at-a-time) training helps restore left-right symmetry that may have gone off track with constant bilateral work.
+When training both sides together, it’s common for the stronger side to take over.
+That applies to any bilateral movement—including seated calf raises.
+You’ve likely done seated calf raises before, but how often have you done them one…

 With recent gym closures, many people have been forced to train at home.
 You can target most major muscles with limited equipment—except for the soleus, one of the primary muscles of the calf.
 The calf consists mainly of two muscles: the gastrocnemius and the soleus.
 The gastrocnemius is heavily involved when the knee is extended….